 In Extreme Circumstances

-If we experience equipment failures or breakdowns.
+We experience equipment failures or breakdowns.

-If operator is not aware that said road is in need of attention.
+The operator is not aware that said road is in need of attention.

-When snow storms happen in late afternoon and crews are no longer on duty.
+Snowstorms happen in late afternoon and crews are no longer on duty.

 Property Owner Liability